Requests for Proposals

 Strong proposals will communicate how the proposed project addresses end-user need(s)—implicit and/or explicit—and how the project findings will benefit and be delivered to the relevant end-users.

-Yes, we plan to hold a Zoom-based webinar about this opportunity at 11am on Wednesday, January 18, 2023 to share information and answer questions (see Zoom call-in info below).
-The webinar will be recorded and the link to access the recording will be posted on Louisiana Sea Grant’s website for those who can not participate in real time.
+A Zoom-based webinar about this opportunity was held on 1pm on Tuesday, November 12, 2024 to share information and answer questions.
+The webinar was recorded and the link to access the recording is posted below those who could not participate in real time.